-Finally, the motion includes a request that NMFS would include pot gear effort and catch of IFQ species in its annual management report to the Council and a policy statement that the Council intends to review the effects of allowing retention of halibut in pot gear three years after implementation.
+The motion also includes a request that NMFS would include pot gear effort and catch of IFQ species in its annual management report to the Council and a policy statement that the Council intends to review the effects of allowing retention of halibut in pot gear five years after implementation.
+The five-year timeline for the review is intended to provide enough time for new entrants to the halibut pot fishery to adjust to a new gear type and to allow more time for people to enter the fishery before reviewing effects of this action on the fishery and resource.